-- 1. At least three years have elapsed between the time grades were earned and the reprieve request; - 2.
-Prior to requesting the reprieve, the student must have earned a GPA of 2.00 or higher with no grade lower than a "C" in all regularly graded course work (minimum of 12 hours) excluding activity or performance courses; - 3.
-A student must petition for a reprieve according to institution policy; and

-4. A student cannot receive more than one reprieve in his/her academic career.

-Academic Renewal: This provision allows a student who has had academic trouble in the past and who has been out of higher education for a number of years to recover without penalty and have a fresh start.
+- 1. Prior to requesting the reprieve, the student must have earned a GPA of 2.00 or higher with no grade lower than a "C" in all regularly graded course work (minimum of 12 hours) excluding activity or performance courses; - 2.
+A student must petition for a reprieve according to institution policy; and - 3.
+A student cannot receive more than one reprieve in his/her academic career. - Academic Renewal: This provision allows a student who has had academic trouble in the past and who has been out of higher education for a number of years to recover without penalty and have a fresh start.
 Under academic renewal, course work taken prior to a date specified by Tulsa Community College is not counted in the student's GPA.
-A student may request to be considered for academic renewal under the following guidelines:

-- 1. At least five years have elapsed between the last term being renewed and the renewal request; - 2.
-The student must have earned a GPA of 2.00 or higher with no grade lower than a "C" in all regularly graded course work (minimum of 12 hours) excluding activity or performance courses; - 3.
-All of the courses completed before the date specified in the request for renewal will be included; - 4.
+A student may request to be considered for academic renewal under the following guidelines: - 1.
+At least three years have elapsed between the last term being renewed and the renewal request; - The student must have earned a GPA of 2.00 or higher with no grade lower than a "C" in all regularly graded course work (minimum of 12 hours) excluding activity or performance courses; - All of the courses completed before the date specified in the request for renewal will be included: - 4.
 The student must petition for academic renewal according to institutional policy; - 5.
-Neither the content nor credit hours of forgiven renewal coursework may be used to fulfill any degree or graduation requirements.

-All forgiven courses remain on the student's transcript, but are not calculated in the student's cumulative GPA.
+Neither the content nor credit hours of forgiven renewal coursework may be used to fulfill any degree or graduation requirements. - All forgiven courses remain on the student's transcript, but are not calculated in the student's cumulative GPA.
 Academic reprieve and renewal once granted may or may not be recognized by other colleges and universities.
 For further details, or to initiate an Academic Reprieve or Academic Renewal contact any Academic Advising office.